 Professor Tim Jacob, a neurophysiologist at Cardiff University, explains: “The sense of smell has an amazing ability to affect mood because it is linked to memory.
 The effects of smell are conditioned through association, so if you pair an experience with a smell a number of times, that smell acquires the ability to induce the feelings and emotions around that experience, and it can have a big impact.”

 Basically, those positive emotions you associate with pleasant smells, they’re a result of past experiences.
-It’s not science, but poet Kipling famously wrote “Smells are surer than sounds or sights to make your heart-strings crack,” and it seems, he’s right.
+It’s not science, but poet Rudyard Kipling famously wrote: “Smells are surer than sounds or sights to make your heart-strings crack,” and it seems he’s right.

 “This means you’ve got this ability with the sense of smell to record the emotional state and even physiological state, and even replicate it.”

-A spa treatment begins in a light and bright country kitchen; after all, natural sunlight or bright light is an instant way to boost your mood.
-But as the treatment takes place you may find yourself closing your eyes to feel the full stress-relieving effects of the experience.
+A spa treatment begins in a cozy and homey kitchen-inspired space.
+After all, natural sunlight or bright light is an instant way to boost your mood.
+But as the treatment takes place, you may find yourself closing your eyes to feel the full stress-relieving effects of the experience.